aegis1980/gis-experiments/README.md

    * `expt7a_prep_conductance_frm_bathy.R` This prepares the conductance transition layer from the bathmetric data and saves to `data/out/conductance.rds`.
 This step takes a while but once done is done, hence the *save to file*.
    * `expt7b_shortest_bathy_pth.R`.
 Reloads the data (could hash this out if in memory already) and solves the rest of the problem for an event at location A (defined using event code from USGC) and point of interest B (defined as latlng).
 Needless to say, both event and POI need to be within bounds of map!

-   One could do a little more with this (like check its more accurate, for instance).
-Perhaps next time there is a tsunami warning?🌊
+   One could do a lot more with this (starting with checking its accuracy, for instance!).
+Perhaps next time there is a tsunami warning?🌊The equation quoted above, I believe, models a *non-dispersive linear wave* but other models will be more applicable in other scenarios, for instance when the tsunami begins to shoal in shallower water near the coast ([ref here](/img/hammack1978.pdf))

 ### Output

-Image below is est 'first wave' path tracked from [the May2020 Kermadec M8.1 quake](https://earthquake.usgs.gov/earthquakes/eventpage/us7000dflf/executive) to Lottin Point (the 'East Cape' wave buoy).
+Image below is est 'first wave' path tracked from [the May2020 Kermadec M8.1 quake](https://earthquake.usgs.gov/earthquakes/eventpage/us7000dflf/executive) to [Lottin point wave buoy] (https://www.researchgate.net/figure/Locations-of-sea-level-gauge-stations-around-New-Zealand-and-other-locations-mentioned-in_fig1_256422330).

 Contours are hours.

-Kind of cool how it tracks along (what i think is) the Marinas Trench eh?

 ![alt text](img/wave_path.png "Logo Title Text 1")